Penta Faculty

 I’m the Director of the Centre for Child Health and Adolescence, HELIOS Klinikum Krefeld, Germany.

-I’m a Postdoctoral Fellow, in the Department of Molecular Medicine, North Shore University Hospital (NSUH), Cornell University New York, and since 2006 a Member of Penta Scientific Committee.
+Since 2006, I am a Member of Penta Scientific Committee.
 I’m also a Professor of Paediatrics (Heinrich Heine University Düsseldorf), and Co-author of Penta Guidelines for Treatment of children with HIV infection.

 Ton Noguera